nmaas-platform/nmaas-docs/docs/blog/nmaas-101-1.md

 # [ #001 ] NMaaS-101 - "Hello NMaaS !"

-The main objective **[NMaaS 101]** series is to help you getting started with NMaaS service without any prior knowledge.
+The main objective **[NMaaS 101]** series is to help you to get started with NMaaS service without any prior knowledge.

 <div style="border: 3px solid gray; border-radius: 5px; padding-left: 20px;">

-### Requirement
+### Requirements
 - Having an eduGain account
 - Identified as NMaaS Domain Manager on behalf of your organisation
 - If you are not an NREN, have your local NREN endorsement for using NMaaS

 </div>

 ## Overview

 Network Management as a Service (NMaaS) is a GÉANT service proposed to R&E institutions.
 It proposes the opportunity for any R&E organisation to subscribe and deploy Network Management tools in a cloud environment via an intuitive web portal.
 Most of GÉANT members have their own network management software suite.
 Some encompasses off the shelf tools, but others are using Open Source tools as per the [last SIG-NOC tools report](https://wiki.geant.org/display/SIGNOC/SIG-NOC+Tools+Survey+2019).
 But all the ~40 GÉANT community members are not equal in that perspective.
 Some have a fully integrated sophisticated network management system, usually sophistication implies also "home made" and some small NRENs have difficulties to maintain existing systems.

 NMaaS target customer audience is:

 - Small and Emerging NRENs

   Smaller NRENs may have **limited resources** to develop their own NMS

   By using a **shared and supported platform**, NRENs can focus on the monitoring and management of their service components

 - Campuses

   NMaaS platform is ideally suited for **Campus Network Management**

 - Small Organisations

   NMaaS supports the needs of institutional users, either on an NREN managed NMaaS platform or the centralised GÉANT platform.

 - Distributed research projects

   It can be a global research project like LSST, SKA, JIVE etc. In our case I'll expose you the particular case of RARE, which is a GN4-3 research project.

 <div style="border: 3px solid gray; border-radius: 5px; padding-left: 20px; background-color: #fcfcfc;">